Cartan Invariants and Event Horizon Detection, Extended Version: Examples in 5D

 At first iteration, we have several non-trivial components, but they are all functionally dependent on the two functionally independent invariants at zeroth order, $t_1 = 2$.
 We can fix the remaining isotropy by applying a boost to set $C_{0101;1} = 1$: a rotation about $m_4$ is not needed as our frame already gives the canonical choice $C_{0101;3} = 0$.
 Therefore, $\dim(H_1)=0$.
 The algorithm would carry on for one more iteration, since $t_1=t_2 = 2$ and dim $(H_1)$ = dim $(H_2) = 0$; however, we will omit these details.
 Instead of listing components of the covariant derivative of the Weyl tensor, we note that the following components at first order detect the horizon, which occurs when the function $X_2 = 0$:

-To determine the location of the event horizon, we may compute the expansion of the boosted $\ell$ \citep{KNAwands}, $\theta_{(\ell)} = \frac{1}{3} h^{ab} \ell_{(a;b)} $, where $h_{ab} = g_{ab} - \ell_{(a} n_{b)}$: \beq \theta_{(\ell)} = \frac{4(x_1^2-3x_2^2)(x_1^2+x_2^2) Q_2(b_1-b_2)}{U^5}. \eeq As in the previous example, all of the positive b.w. components of the covariant derivative of the Weyl tensor vanish on the horizon, and similarly for all higher order derivatives of the Weyl tensor.
+To determine the location of the event horizon, we may compute the expansion of the trivially-boosted\footnote{The boost parameter used was chosen to simplify calculations.
+We note that this parameter is not well-defined for the original purpose of the Cartan-Karlhede algorithm} $\ell$ \citep{KNAwands}, $\theta_{(\ell)} = \frac{1}{3} h^{ab} \ell_{(a;b)} $, where $h_{ab} = g_{ab} - \ell_{(a} n_{b)}$: \beq \theta_{(\ell)} = \frac{4(x_1^2-3x_2^2)(x_1^2+x_2^2) Q_2(b_1-b_2)}{U^5}. \eeq As in the previous example, all of the positive b.w. components of the covariant derivative of the Weyl tensor vanish on the horizon, and similarly for all higher order derivatives of the Weyl tensor.
 Applying Theorem \ref{PSthrm}, we may produce a SPI that detects the horizon using $I_1 = C_{abcd}C^{abdc}$ and $J_1 = C_{abcd}C^{abef}C^{cd}_{~~~ef}$: \beq ||\mathrm{d}I_1 \wedge \mathrm{d}J_1||^2 = \frac{ 2^{37} 3^{4} (3x_1^4 +2x_1^2x_2^2+3x_2^4)^2 x_1^2 x_2^2 X_1 X_2 (b_1-b_2)^{10}}{(x_1-x_2)^{30} (x_1+x_2)^{30}}. \eeq Alternatively, we could use Theorem \ref{DPSthrm} to produce an extended Cartan invariant from the non-constant zeroth order Cartan invariants that will detect the horizon and will be of lower order than the above SPI.